 The input data, often called features, samples, or instances, is typically represented as a two-dimensional array-like structure.
-By convention, this features matrix is referred to as X
+By convention, this features matrix is referred to as X.

-is (n_samples, n_features)
+X is (n_samples, n_features).

-).
+n_samples: The number of individual observations or data points in your dataset (rows).n_features: The number of characteristics or attributes measured for each sample (columns).numpy.float64).
 While some algorithms can handle integers, converting your data to floats is often a safe default.
 Handling categorical (non-numeric) features requires specific preprocessing steps, which we will cover in Chapter 4.Let's look at a simple example.
 Imagine a dataset with 3 samples and 2 features (e.g., height and weight).

 Using NumPy: